JohnHarrisonQF/opencode-docker/README.md

 # OpenCode Docker

-A Docker-based installation wrapper for OpenCode, allowing you to run OpenCode in an isolated container environment.
+A hastily built Docker-based installation wrapper for OpenCode, allowing you to run OpenCode in an isolated container environment.

 ## Disclaimer